Refund Inquiry

 Electronic Funds Withdrawal Payments

-Your client may call 1.888.353.4537, to inquire about the status of an electronic funds withdrawal payment.
-If there is a change to the bank account information included on the return, they should call this number to cancel a scheduled payment.
-They should have available the social security number of the first person listed on the tax return, the payment amount, and the bank account number.
-Cancellation requests must be received no later than 8:00 p.m.
-Eastern time, two business days prior to the scheduled payment date.
+Your client may call IRS E-file Payment Services at 1.888.353.4537 to inquire about the status of an electronic funds withdrawal payment.
+They should also call Payment Services to cancel the payment if their bank account information has changed.
+(Cancellation requests must be received no later than 11:59 p.m.
+ET two business days prior to the scheduled payment date.)

 If You Need to Correct a Return That Has Already Been Accepted